PostHog/posthog.com/contents/handbook/strategy/strategy.md

 ## What are the systems and metrics that empower our capabilities?

-* Adoption: MAUs is something we should focus on.
-A tiny bit of product work needed to make that happen.
-Underneath this, we should look at the percentage of deployed instances in production - that is our greatest area of drop off.
+* Adoption: MAUs is one important metric we should focus on.
 * MRR for revenue.
 * Open company handbook - to enable a true remote and community first culture.